-We strongly recommend that any Landlord should ensure that all portable appliances supplied for a tenants use are tested on an annual basis and that they have a valid NICEIC inspection certificate for the fixed wiring.
+As a Landlord you are also responsible to ensure that any appliances that you provide for a tenants use are safe.
+With this in mind we would recommend that you carry out portable appliance testing (PAT) on an annual basis.
 Under some local authority licensing schemes it may be a condition of the licensing that the electrical installation and portable appliances are periodically tested.

 By law, under the Gas Safety (Installation and Use) Regulations 1998, it is your responsibility to arrange a Gas Safety Certificate every twelve months.
 You must get this from a Gas Safe Registered engineer for all pipe work, gas appliances and flues installed at your property.